Add to collection

 Native forest showing plant diversity.
 Forested areas support a huge variety of wildlife, from fungi and lichens, to plants, insects and animals.
 Deforestation results in loss of habitat, extinction of wildlife and loss of biodiversity.

 Early European settlers used timber for housing and fuel.
 They also felled large areas of kauri forest to export the high quality timber.
-Many of the trees they logged where over a thousand years old!
+Many of the trees they logged were over a thousand years old!
 Forests were also burnt off to provide land for farming.
 Only 25% of New Zealand is now covered in native forest.

 Native forests are of great importance to New Zealand as a habitat for unique birds and plants and as part of our cultural identity.
 The forests are also a resource for recreation and as a tourist attraction.